 photo: Eclectic Recipes

 1. Peep S’mores

 You won’t need to restock the pantry with marshmallows after Easter.
-Making brighly colored S’mores with Peeps is much easier than you think and the sugary crunch adds a little something special.
-Check out the quick how-to from Eclectic Recipes.
+Making brightly colored s’mores with Peeps is much easier than you might think and the sugary crunch adds a little something special.
+Click here to check out the quick how-to from Eclectic Recipes.

 photo: Still Playing School

 Now you can squish these Peeps to your heart’s content without the sticky aftermath.
 Still Playing School’s fabulously fun recipe repurposes those Peeps into safe edible play dough for mouthy tots.
 To get the instructions, click here.

 photo: Kristin’s Kitchen

 3. Rocky Road Peep Brownies